 Amy has had choral works published by Shawnee Press (USA) and Banks Music Publications (UK).
 She has had the pleasure of adjudicating for the inaugural London International Choral Conducting Competition, Derry International Choral Festival, Choir of the Year, Music for Youth National Festival and the Cheltenham Music Festival among many others.
 As an experienced teacher trainer/animateur, she has worked for Youth Music, Trinity/Open University, Glyndebourne Education, Sing for Pleasure and Music of Life.

 Amy established Young Move-icians in 2017, a musicianship class designed to bring the joy and craft of music making to children through the teaching principles of Kodaly and Dalcroze.
-She is in great demand as a choral clinician, mentor and teacher, and is currently Musical Director for Holmbury Choral Society, Nota Bene (Stevens and Bolton Office Choir), Sir William Perkins’s School Chamber Choir, First Dance Singers and a Choral Consultant for the Vaughan Williams Singers.
+She is in great demand as a choral clinician, mentor and teacher, and is currently Musical Director for Holmbury Choral Society, Nota Bene (Stevens and Bolton Office Choir), Sir William Perkins’s School Chamber Choir, and a Choral Consultant for the Vaughan Williams Singers.